Lifejacket or PFD

 - Young children who are weak swimmers should wear lifejackets when they are in, on or around the water.
 You still need to stay right beside your child.

 - Everyone should always wear lifejackets when riding in a boat.
-Nine out of 10 boaters who drown in Canada were not wearing lifejackets when they drowned.
+Eight out of 10 boaters who drown in Canada were not wearing lifejackets when they drowned.

 - Inflatable toys such as water rings and blow-up rings are not safety devices.